minte9/mlearning-pages/main/projects/sentiment_analysis/readme.md

 # Project Result

-The programm is able to train a model using LogisticRegression, based on 100_000 samples from Sentiment140.
+The programm is able to train a model using `LogisticRegression`, based on `100_000` subset tweets from Sentiment140.
-With this model we can predict if a review on amazon books is positive or negative.
+With this model we can `predict` if a `review` on amazon books is positive or negative.
-Initial accuracy score is not so good, something around 60%
+Initial accuracy score is not so good, something `around 60%`
-Preprocessing like removing punctuation, numbers, whitespaces did help, increasing the accuracy around 70%
+`Preprocessing` like removing punctuation, numbers, whitespaces did help, increasing the accuracy `around 70%`

 ### References